gii-is-DP1/dp1-2021-2022-g2-53/readme.md

+# Video de presentación de Petris

+https://www.youtube.com/watch?v=gtE0AmNyh9A&ab_channel=NewSeries

 # Spring PetClinic Sample Application

-## Video de presentación de Petris

-https://www.youtube.com/watch?v=gtE0AmNyh9A&ab_channel=NewSeries

 This is a fork of https://github.com/spring-projects/spring-petclinic to be used for the DP1 course.
 The main changes that have been performed were:
 - Trimming several parts of the application to keep the example low